 Update Office 2019 (for IT Pros)

-After you deploy volume licensed versions of Office 2019, including Project and Visio, you’ll want to keep it updated as Microsoft releases security updates and quality updates, such as updates that provide stability or performance improvements for Office.
-Office 2019 will be updated approximately once a month, usually on the second Tuesday of the month.
+After you deploy volume licensed versions of Office 2019, including Project and Visio, you’ll want to keep it updated because Microsoft releases security updates and quality updates, such as updates that provide stability or performance improvements for Office.
+Office 2019 is updated approximately once a month, usually on the second Tuesday of the month.